Skip to main content

-High School and College Surveys (Young Men's Cohort Only)
+High School and College Surveys (Young Men's Cohort only)

 This section describes (1) the separately administered survey that collected information from the high schools attended by respondents in the Young Men cohorts and (2) the set of created variables detailing characteristics of up to three colleges attended by respondents in the Young Men cohorts.
 Comparable data are available for respondents in the Young Women cohort.
 No similar surveys were administered for the Older Men.